Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 Will the installation be outdoors in all weather?

-The installation must be able to withstand being outside through the summer and early fall (three months).
+The installation must be able to withstand being outside through the summer and early fall (four months).
 Proposals must be able to withstand rain, wind, direct sun, varying temperatures and humidity, and other environmental conditions.

 Are there material restrictions for the installation?